 On this page

 For several years, the German-speaking Community has been working quite successfully on cross-border mobility.
 There exists for example cross-border cooperation with Germany for the mutual recognition of training and education but also for common training in master classes (to achieve the Meisterbrief).
 This fosters the mobility of graduates.
-But also within the framework of EU programmes like Erasmus+, where the German-speaking Community has its own agency, young people can enhance their vocational and professional abilities and language skills.
-Moreover the German-speaking Community participates via the youth office in the German ASA-programme and in the Quebec-Wallonie programme.
-There also is cooperation in the field of professional and vocational mobility as part of the Meuse-Rhine Euroregion and of the Großregion (Greater region).
-Of course the employment office of the German-speaking Community (www.adg.be) is a partner in relevant networks.
+But also within the framework of EU programmes like Erasmus+ or the European Solidarity Corps, both of which are being implemented in the German-speakign Community by the Youth Office (Jugendbüro), young people can enhance their vocational and professional abilities and language skills.
+Moreover the German-speaking Community participated via the Youth Office in the German ASA-programme (which was however finally discontinued) and still participates in the Quebec-Wallonie programme.
+There also is cooperation in the field of professional and vocational mobility as part of the Meuse-Rhine Euroregion (Euregio Maas-Rhein) and of the Greater Region (Großregion).
+Of course the Job Center of the German-speaking Community (Arbeitsamt der Deutschsprachigen Gemeinschaft) is a partner in relevant networks.

-Agreement between the German-speaking Community of Belgium, the DG Job Centre, the IAWM, the ZAWM St. Vith and the state of Rhineland-Palatinate, the Regional Authority of Rhineland-Palatinate-Saarland of the Federal Employment Agency, the Chamber of Craft Trades of Trier, the Chamber of Commerce and Industry of Trier and the German Trade Union Confederation of Rhineland-Palatinate for the implementation of the framework agreement on cross-border professional training in the Greater Region.
+There is an agreement between the German-speaking Community of Belgium, the Job Centre, the Institute for Training and Further Education of Medium-Sized Businesses (Institut für Aus- und Weiterbildung des Mittelstandes, IAWM), the Center for Training and Further Education of Medium-Sized Businesses (Zentrum für Aus- und Weiterbildung des Mittelstandes, ZAWM) and the state of Rhineland-Palatinate, the Regional Authority of Rhineland-Palatinate-Saarland of the Federal Employment Agency, the Chamber of Craft Trades of Trier, the Chamber of Commerce and Industry of Trier and the German Trade Union Confederation of Rhineland-Palatinate for the implementation of the framework agreement on cross-border professional training in the Greater Region.

 The framework agreement is to be implemented e.g. in bilateral agreements between partner regions and actors.
 Thus consideration can also be given to the respective peculiarities and details of specific needs be given.